Saturday, May 18, 2024

 This entry begins an overview of areas I've found highly important for those who walk the road of responsibility working with or managing the care of a loved one living in a facility.

-You can access the manual Transmittals PP by going to the following site location:
+You can access the manual Transmittals PP by going to the following site location.
+Just checked and it's been updated!

 http://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/downloads/som107ap_pp_guidelines_ltcf.pdf

-It's 667 pages long and a great reference.
-The one I'm using for these entries latest update is currently Rev. 107 dated 04-14-14.
+It's a few hundred pages long and a great reference.
 As time passes, these entries may contain additions or deletions, there may be more sections.
 Please check for the latest information if this is blog is being read far past the posting date of 11-07-14.

 CHALLENGE: In facilities, it's mostly verbal communication.
-Even though they are required by law to keep written documentation, during visits and at Resident Care Planning meetings, we did not receive any written report, everything was verbal.
+Even though they're required by law to keep written records, during visits and at Resident Care Planning meetings we did not receive any written report, everything was verbal.

 #1 Resident and/or Legal Representative has/have the right to access by verbal request all records.
 FACILITY CANNOT MANDATE A WRITTEN REQUEST